 Through a rigorous and diversified curriculum, the glass option cultivates artists who are as versatile in their making as they are in their thinking.
 Studio instruction in glassblowing, flame-working, hot and kiln casting, cold-working, kiln-forming, glass imaging processes, and three-dimensional digital technologies help inform each student’s creative potential with glass.
-An emphasis on research, idea development, material exploration, execution, and presentation equip students with the skills needed to succeed as professionals.
-This option is part of the Studio Arts BFA program.
+An emphasis on research, idea development, material exploration, execution, and presentation equips students with the skills needed to succeed as professionals.
+This option is part of the studio arts BFA program.

 What’s different about an RIT education?
 It’s the career experience you gain by completing cooperative education and internships with top companies in every single industry.
 You’ll earn more than a degree.
 You’ll gain real-world career experience that sets you apart.